slerman12/Help-me/2-Opposing-views.md

 My trauma revolves around three psychiatrists.

-**Psychiatrist 1:** "I will taper you off from the benzos.
+**PSYCHIATRIST 1:** "I will taper you off from the benzos.
 You will be tapered off *before* discharge."

 > ``Psychiatrist 1 reassured, I'll be weaned off from the benzos,`` *before* ``discharge from the hospital.``

-**Psychiatrist 2:** "The tapering schedule is too fast (even though we decide when to discharge you) and the outpatient doctor, the psychiatrist after the hospitalization, will taper you off.
+**PSYCHIATRIST 2:** "The tapering schedule is too fast (even though we decide when to discharge you) and the outpatient doctor, the psychiatrist after the hospitalization, will taper you off.
 You will be tapered off *right after* discharge."

 > ``Psychiatrist 2  came in on the momentum of her previous post (to replace Psychiatrist 1), and changed the schedule, standing next to the first psychiatrist, who hesitantly, self-doubtingly told her that he'd planned to taper me off before the discharge since I was worried.``
 >